aikenwx/Fastcards/README.md

 ## Features
   1. Create flashcards that can be 'flipped' just like the real ones!
-  2. Add an image to a flashcard, crop, rotate and rescale that image to your hearts desire using our built-in cropper.
+  2. Add an image to a flashcard.
+Then crop, rotate and rescale that image to your hearts content using the built-in image editor.
   3. Organize your flashcards within categories and keep them clutter-free!
   4. Fastcards looks good anywhere, whether it is on your smartphone, laptop or desktop.
-  5. Find your flashcards quickly with the search bar.
+  5. Find your flashcards quickly with the search bar!

 ## About the build
   Fastcards' frontend was built using TypeScript and React.JS and styled with React-Bootstrap and some SCSS custom stylings.
-Its backend relies on Firebase realtime database is used as the main Database Management System and Cloud storage for Firebase as an image store.
+Its backend relies on Firebase realtime database as the DBMS and Cloud storage for Firebase as the image storage.

 ### Notable libraries used
   1. [react-easy-crop](https://www.npmjs.com/package/react-easy-crop)